 Dr. H. Benjamin Williams joined Shorter College as the Vice President for Academic Affairs in the Fall of 1984 under Dr. John L. Phillips.
-He was appointed the interim President in July 1987 and was confirmed 17 | P a g e Shorter College Student Academic Catalog the 38th President of the college in the March 1988.
+He was appointed the interim President in July 1987 and was confirmed the 38th President of the college in the March 1988.
 Dr. Williams resigned his leadership in June 1988.
 Dr. Williams succeeded in accomplishing the following: reinstating the men's basketball team, establishing a new federally funded program (Title III) designed to strengthen academic programs at the college; setting up a dormitory for the male students on campus (Honors Hall), and making some improvements in the administrative components of the college.